derekTurner/Javascript-Games_Fund-23/Block_3/section_2b/rotation.md

 ```

-Within the createRunScene function n anonymous function is added to the onAfterRenderObservable property of the scene.
+Within the createRunScene function an anonymous function is added to the onAfterRenderObservable property of the scene.
 The contents of this function will be called at every frame.

 There are other properties of the scene which could be used to achieve and equivalent effect.